stationops/ecs-stateful-set/README.md

 ## Cleanup

-All volumes and services are tagged with the name of the StatefulSet and can be managed via `ess:<name>:managed` tags for cleanup or lifecycle automation.
+All volumes and services are tagged with the name of the StatefulSet and can be managed via `ess:<name>:managed`, `ess:<name>:index` tags for cleanup or lifecycle automation.

 ---